eamy-org/eamy-web/src/texts/help/goals.manifesto.help.eamy.org.md

 Goals diagram is a part of manifesto.
-It tries to describe how IT systems in healthcare should look from the end-user side.
+It tries to describe how IT systems in healthcare should seem from the end-user side.
 It has no additional explanation of goals.
 They should be obvious enough.